Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 Why Do People Collect Old, Vintage, Or Antique Books?

 We consider our collections to be extensions of our passions, maybe serving as a diary of our creative and intellectual pursuits.
-Owning books enhances our life and there is a certain pleaure about having one on the shelf.
-The condition of the books is significant since collectors consider valuable.
+Owning books enhances our lives, and there is a certain pleasure in having one on the shelf.
+The condition of the books is significant since collectors consider them valuable.

 What do you call someone who collects old books?